makehumancommunity/mhtestapp/README.md

 # MakeHuman GL test application

 This is intended to be a user-friendly way to test if the new GL approach works on client machines.
+Once you have started the application, you will find a button for showing instructions.

 # How to run